blackberry/bbUI.js/README.md

 ## Project Goals

 The bbUI project is an incubation project where we experiment with application constructs and CSS to create a BlackBerry user experience.
-We experiment with different methods of building an application UI using HTML5/CSS to squeeze out the most performance possible and adapt to the different idiosyncrasies between the BlackBerry browser from BlackBerry 5 to
+We experiment with different methods of building an application UI using HTML5/CSS to squeeze out the most performance possible and adapt to the different idiosyncrasies of the BlackBerry browser following its transformation from BlackBerry 5 to
 BlackBerry 10.
 This helps us find areas of improvement in the web rendering and animation engine.
-We then take our learnings from bbUI and apply them outward as contributions into mainstream
+We also take our learnings from bbUI and apply them outward as contributions into mainstream
 JavaScript frameworks such as jQuery mobile and Sencha.
 Development focus in bbUI is on BB10 -> PlayBook -> BB7 -> BB6 and then back-port for BB5.

 **Please read the [Issues List](https://github.com/blackberry/bbUI.js/issues) for details on known issues, feature requests and planned improvements**